 How to See How Much Money a Product is Making on Amazon

-Many people when they buy pallets of returns will actually want to resell these items back on Amazon.
+Many people when they buy Amazon return pallets will actually want to resell these items back on Amazon.
 You can easily go on to Amazon and see how much money an item is selling for but the big question is – do these items actually sell on Amazon?

 Thankfully, there is software that will tell you exactly how many units of a product are being sold a month and how much money they're making.